syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 {% endhighlight %}
 {% endtabs %}

-## Performing Mail merge with dynamic objects
+## Mail merge with dynamic objects

 Essential DocIO allows you to perform Mail merge with the dynamic objects.
 The following code snippet shows how to perform the Mail merge with dynamic objects ([ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx)).